ArtiSG: Functional 3D Scene Graph Construction via Human-demonstrated Articulated Objects Manipulation: Experiments

 \textbf{Results}: To visually demonstrate the effectiveness of our pipeline, \Cref{fig:tracking} illustrates the coordinate frame transformations and the recovered trajectories for both prismatic and revolute joints during manipulation.
 Quantitative comparisons are presented in \Cref{tab:articulation_tracking}.
 Overall, ArtiSG demonstrates superior accuracy and robustness compared to the above baselines. \textbf{1) Comparison with Static Inference:} As shown in the static setting, GFlow struggles to accurately estimate articulation parameters, yielding high angular errors.
-This highlights the inherent ambiguity of inferring kinematics from static visual observations alone, validating our choice of using interaction trajectories. \textbf{2) Tracking Accuracy:} Compared to hand-tracking and point-tracking baselines, our method significantly reduces tracking errors.
-For instance, in the static setting for revolute joints, we reduce the trajectory RMSE from 7.31 cm (CoTracker) and 3.83 cm (Mediapipe) to 1.09 cm, and the axis position error from 1.88 cm and 2.22 cm to 0.81 cm.
+This highlights the inherent ambiguity of inferring kinematics from static visual observations alone, validating our choice of using interaction trajectories. \textbf{2) Tracking Accuracy \& Hardware Trade-off:} Compared to hardware-free baselines, our method significantly reduces tracking and estimation errors.
+For instance, while the concurrent work ArtiPoint successfully relaxes hardware constraints, it exhibits high angular and position errors.
+Similarly, compared to CoTracker and Mediapipe, we reduce the static revolute trajectory RMSE from 7.31 cm and 3.83 cm to just 1.09 cm.
 This improvement stems from our rigid-body tracking approach, which bypasses the jitter and surface contact variations common in hand tracking as well as the performance degradation due to textureless surfaces and occlusion in point tracking, enabling reliable kinematic inference. \textbf{3) Robustness to Dynamics:} Our pipeline maintains high accuracy even in a dynamic setting.
 This robustness is attributed to our decoupled setup: the head-mounted camera tracks the markers on the UMI gripper, which ensures high-quality pose estimation regardless of the operator's body movement. \textbf{4) Performance Across Joint Types:} While all methods perform reasonably well on simpler prismatic joints, the advantage of ArtiSG is most pronounced on geometrically complex revolute joints.
 Accurately estimating the rotation axis requires precise arc fitting, which is sensitive to noise.
 Our method effectively handles this complexity, reducing the trajectory RMSE by approximately 70\% compared to the best-performing baseline Mediapipe in dynamic scenarios.